tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 Let's make sure that:

-* The environments are reproducable so a test-pass in development should mean a test-pass on staging and production
+* The environments are reproducible so a test-pass in development should mean a test-pass on staging and production
 * You can run unit tests and integration tests
 * You can test the performance and security of the application